Defining questions to get you started

 Your essay is terrific if we get a strong YES for these questions:

-- Is your SOP a terrific story that people love? [send it to at least 5 people and get a big YES from them]
+- Is your SOP a terrific story that people love? [send it to at least 5 people and get enthusiastic nods from each]

 - Have you showcased the most life-changing event in your life and how it is affecting your career and academic aspirations?

-- Does the university feel you have really done your research on the program and university. and not just copied whatever you’ve read on their website onto the SOP? [have you read research papers of professors in the stream you are applying to?
+- Does the university feel you have really done your research on the program and university and not just copied whatever you’ve read on their website onto the SOP? [have you read research papers of professors in the stream you are applying to?
 Which ones do you like?
-What did you like?
-Have you written about that?]
+What did you like about them?]

 - Is it really clear why you have selected a particular university and program, and why is this university and program the best option for your profile?